sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

 At this point, your extension has been built and sent to Sourcegraph.
 The output will include a link to a detail page where you can enable your extension and start using it.

+## Private extensions

-> Any user can publish to the Sourcegraph.com extension registry, and all Sourcegraph instances can use extensions from Sourcegraph.com.
-To publish extensions *privately* so that they're only visible to you, use a [private extension registry](../../admin/extensions/index.md).
+Any user can publish to the Sourcegraph.com extension registry, all Sourcegraph instances can use extensions from Sourcegraph.com, and all Sourcegraph.com extensions are visible to everyone.
+If you need to publish an extension privately, use a private extension registry on your own self-hosted Sourcegraph instance.

 ## Testing your extension